Algebraic Structures

 - Associativity of the $\cdot$ operation

-- Identity element $e$
+- There exists the identity element $e$

 - For every $a \in G$, there exists $a^{-1} \in G$ such that $$ aa^{-1} = a^{-1}a = e $$